SurveyMan/SurveyMan/README.md

 # Development

+Working on the SurveyMan codebase requires make and maven.
+To get started, run `make .deps`.
+For each pull, make sure to run `make clean`, since this will update any changes made to customizable files located in your surveyman home directory.

 ### Installation

 In order to use all of the programs here, you will need to have the following installed: